-- 1. Customize Your WordPress Admin Area with White Label Branding
+- 1. Customize and White Label Your WordPress Admin

 - 2. Currently Reading: How to Customize Your WordPress Admin User Interface